open/close all folders

 - Dragon Ball:

-- The acquisition of the titular Dragon Balls becomes increasingly trivial as the series goes on.
+- The acquisition of Dragon Balls becomes increasingly trivial as the series goes on.
 While they were meant to be brought together only after a lifetime of searching by a very dedicated person, Bulma's Dragon Radar allows the heroes to collect them all within the span of a single story arc.
 Later sagas often have them acquired within the span of a single episode or even offscreen so that the heroes can deal with or clean up after the Big Bad du jour.
 Dragon Ball Z introduces a second set of Dragon Balls on the planet Namek, which follow a similar progression, while Dragon Ball GT adds a third set of Dragon Balls but scatters them across the entire galaxy and blows up the Earth if they're not brought back within a year.
+Then Dragon Ball Super introduced the Super Dragon Balls which are supposed to be the original set that created the Namekian Dragon Balls and they can grant any wish on top of being the size of planets.

 - There's also the idea of Freeza as the most powerful being in the Universe.
 For a time the show found ways to Hand Wave the increasingly powerful foes Goku had to face after him.
 The Androids and Cell didn't exist yet when Freeza was alive.
 The warriors Goku faced in the afterlife a) were dead and thus not counted against Freeza's claim of strongest IN the Universe, and b) had been training for thousands of years.
-The claim gets a bit shakier with the Buu saga.
-Buu had been sealed for so long that it's likely Freeza was simply unaware of him, but many of Babidi's henchmen, Dabura especially, seem likely to have been at least as strong as Freeza (although we don't have confirmed power levels for them).
-With the introduction of Beerus, who was apparently a well-known enough for Vegeta to be terrified of him, Freeza's claim seems downright delusional.
-The Resurrection F movie addresses this by having Freeza privately admit that he was warned to absolutely never try to fight either Buu or Beerus by his father, so his claim of being the "strongest in the universe" was likely propaganda from the beginning.
+The claim gets a bit shakier in the Buu Saga.
+Majin Buu had been sealed for so long that it's likely Freeza was simply unaware of him, but many of Babidi's henchmen, Dabura especially, seem likely to have been at least as strong as Freeza (although we don't have confirmed power levels for them and in Dabura's case he comes from a parallel world in the shadows of Earth).
+With the introduction of Beerus, who is well-known enough for Vegeta to be terrified of him, Freeza's claim seems downright delusional.
+Resurrection 'F' addresses this by having Freeza privately admit that he was warned to absolutely never try to fight either Buu or Beerus by his father, so his claim of being the "strongest in the universe" was likely propaganda from the beginning.
+Either that or what was meant was he was the strongest mortal being in the universe.
+During the movie, he also reveals that he was never even trying to improve his abilities, and when he does, he actually reclaims his title as strongest (mortal) fighter in the Universe, although he still fears Beerus.

 - The Kamehameha was originally introduced as the ultimate ki technique of Master Roshi, one of such complexity that it took him fifty years to perfect it.
 Goku does it on his first try, and it becomes his Signature Move.
-Later, though, Krillin and Yamcha are both able to perform it, not to mention Goku's own children.
-The Abridged Series Lampshades this when Cell first uses it against Piccolo:
+By the 22nd tournament Yamcha reveals he learned, and mastered it, and Krillin learns and masters it as well a few chapters/episodes.
+Later Goku's own children master it even earlier.

 - In the first season of Code Geass the Hadron Cannon was an experimental weapon capable of destroying a small army, and only the Knightmare Frame Gawain had it; at the same time, it was one of only three Knightmares with the ability to fly.
 By the second season there had been a one year Time Skip, however, and suddenly a bunch of Knightmares had Hadron Cannons equipped, and by the end there were barely any Knightmares that couldn't fly.
 Takes a turn for the bizarre in the finale, when one of the Knightmares flying around is clearly a Portman (a dedicated Knightmare submarine).